mtrivs/MergeHelper/README.md

 # How do I use this script?
 There are two items that need to be edited before you can run the script for the first time:
+-
+-

 # Is this safe to use?
 I have tested this myself and did not experience any negative side effects.
-However, you should proceed with caution.
+However, this script does leave the possibility for something to go wrong and you should proceed with caution.
+I shall not be liable for any negative side effects caused by this script.
+Run it at your own risk!